rduhard/tweetie/README.md

 ## Authentication
 Authentication is mocked out and the user must match the given credentials.
 Anything else and they will be presented with an Invalid Credentials error.

 User data is also stored in NSUserDefaults as a serialized User object.
 This I would normally store in the database as well, along with any other pertinent logged in user data.
-A token could be stored in teh keychain as well if authorization provided one.
+A token could be stored in the keychain as well if authorization provided one.
 In addition to the user object I have a key that indicates if the user is logged in.
 This key is used to detect if the application launches to the Recents Tweets (main) page or if they should be asked to Sign In by presenting the sign in page.
 The check for auth could also be the presence of the User object or a valid token.
 Another option would be that all requests to the web service return an unauthorized error if the token or credentials have expired, triggering the user to sign in again.

 On Sign out, all local user data is cleared from storage.
 Signing in again will refetch the recent tweets remotely and store again in local storage.